Thursday, April 5, 2012

 3 tablespoons currants or raisins

-Blue Diamond Roasted, Salted Almonds, coarsely chopped, for garnish
+Blue Diamond roasted, salted almonds, coarsely chopped, for garnish

 Preheat the oven to 350°F.

 Cut the chicken into bite-size pieces using kitchen shears.
-Coat the pieces in seasoned flour and set aside.
+Coat the pieces in the seasoned flour and set aside.

 Add the onion to the pan and cook until it wilts and just begins to turn pale gold.
-Add the green pepper and cook about 2 minutes.
+Add the green pepper and cook for about 2 minutes.
 Add the celery and cook for another minute.
-Add the garlic and cook for 30 seconds.
+Add the garlic and cook for about 30 seconds.
 Stir in the curry powder and cook for about 1 minute to bloom the flavor.
-Add the tomato sauce and thyme, and stir well to deglaze the pan.
-Bring just to a boil, then reduce the heat.
-Add salt carefully—remember the chicken was coated in seasoned flour.

 Bake for about 30 minutes.
 Add the currants or raisins during the last 5 minutes of cooking.
-Just before serving, sprinkle the chopped almonds over the top.

 I serve this with basmati rice, mango chutney, and pappadams (when I can get my hands on them), which I cook in hot oil until they puff up.